tvpollet/developing_a_scientific_rationale/README.md

-# developing_a_scientific_rationale
+# Talk_Jealousy

-Lecture on developing a scientific rationale
+This is a talk summarising our findings on Jealousy from our PSPB paper.

-This is a lecture I gave for 3rd year students on how they can develop the scientific rationale for their thesis project
+This is a lecture I gave at EHBEA 2021.